braintree/braintree_android/v4_MIGRATION_GUIDE.md

 </activity>
 ```

-Additionally, apps that use both DropIn and BraintreeClient should specify a custom url scheme, since `DropInActivity` already uses the `${applicationId}.braintree` url intent filter.
+Additionally, apps that use both Drop-in and BraintreeClient should specify a custom url scheme, since `DropInActivity` already uses the `${applicationId}.braintree` url intent filter.

 ## BraintreeFragment